learn-co-students/python-lists-readme-data-science-intro-000/README.md

-So now we have a variable of `top_canadian_city`, equal to the string 'toronto', and a variable of `top_travel_cities` equal to the list of cities.
+Now we have a variable of `top_canadian_city`, equal to the string 'Toronto', and a variable of `top_travel_cities` equal to the list of cities.

 ```python